sketchplugins/plugin-directory/README.md

 - [Sketch Duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
 - [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
 - [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes
-- [Sketch Export Sizes Generator](https://github.com/devxoul/sketch-export-sizes-generator), by Jeon Suyeol: A simple plugin for Sketch that generates export sizes of layers.
 - [Sketch Export Text](https://github.com/exevil/sketch-export-text), by Vyacheslav Dubovitsky: Helps you to save all text data on current page in customizable format and filter the excess.
 - [Sketch Find All Instances of Symbol](https://github.com/mcansh/sketch-find-all-instances-of-symbol), by Logan McAnsh: Find all instances of a symbol in Sketch
 - [Sketch Focus](https://sketchfocus.com), by Code Arrows: A new plugin for Sketch that boosts your productivity by keeping you on-task.